 Navigating the legal waters of intellectual property can be tricky – here’s what you need to know when it comes to the two most common terms.

 Ensuring your brand is legally protected is crucial if you’re going to compete in the ever-crowding alcohol beverage market.
-When it comes to developing your logo, package design, and other intellectual property, it’s important to know the difference between Copyright and Trademark so that you know what to protect, and how.
+When it comes to developing your logo, package design, and other intellectual property, it’s important to know the difference between Copyright vs. Trademark so that you know what to protect, and how.
 Failing to ensure proper ownership of your brand could be a devastating mistake if done incorrectly and could lead to legal conflicts, your product being pulled from shelves, a “redo” to your name and packaging, and even having to pay damages.

 The Difference Between Copyright & Trademark